pikakid98/decluttertube/README.md

 `CleanSideBar` Cleans pointless categories from the YouTube sidebar

 `DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown
+\
+Warning: This filter currently causes playlist features to go missing.
+I'm finding a way to fix this

 `FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown